Christy HoeptingExtension Vegetable Specialist

 Field Research, Pesticide Training

 During her bachelor degree studies at the University of Guelph, ON, Canada, Christy Hoepting held several positions focusing on soil quality and muck crop research.
 Her focus shifted to onions during her master degree studies with her thesis written on Pesticide Interaction in the Management of Onion Maggot and Onion Smut.
 Christy joined the Cornell Vegetable Program in 2001.
-Today, much of Christy's time is spent in the field conducting valuable research on onions and cabbage.
+Today, much of Christy's time is spent in the field conducting valuable research on onions, cabbage, and broccoli.